Battle of Lake Okeechobee

-The Battle of Lake Okeechobee was one of the major battles of the Second Seminole War.
-It was fought between 800 troops of the 1st, 4th, and 6th Infantry Regiments and 132 Missouri Volunteers (under the command of Colonel Zachary Taylor), and between 380 and 480 Seminoles led by Billy Bowlegs, Abiaca, and Halpatter Tustenuggee (Alligator) on 25 December 1837.
-Halpatter Tustenuggee had played a major role in the Dade Battle two years earlier.
-The Seminole warriors were resisting forced relocation to a reservation in Oklahoma.
-Though both the Seminoles and Taylor's troops emerged from the battle claiming victory, Taylor was promoted to the rank of brigadier general as a result, and his nickname of "Old Rough and Ready" came mostly due to this battle.
+The Battle of Lake Okeechobee was one of the major battles of the Seminole Wars.
+It was fought between 1,000 U.S. Army troops of the 1st, 4th, and 6th Infantry Regiments and 132 Missouri Volunteers under the command of Colonel Zachary Taylor, and about 400 Seminole warriors led by chiefs Abiaka, Billy Bowlegs, Halpatter Tustenuggee (Alligator) and Wild Cat on 25 December 1837.
+The Seminoles defended their large encampment by Lake Okeechobee against an attack by Zachary Taylor's troops.
+Zachary Taylor's march to Lake Okeechobee was part of a larger offensive into South Florida that was planned by General Thomas Jesup.
+The battle was a victory for the Seminoles, as they held off the U.S. troops long enough to safely evacuate their encampment.
+Due to the large number of casualties his troops suffered (especially among the officers), Zachary Taylor was forced to end his offensive into South Florida, and he marched his army over 100 miles back to Tampa Bay.

-Taylor's command
+Background

-Major General Thomas Jesup was placed in command of the war in Florida in 1836.
-In 1837 Jesup planned a major campaign to finally remove the Seminoles from Florida.
-In November, four columns started sweeping down the peninsula.
-One column moved down the east coast from the Mosquito Inlet along the Indian River.
-A second column moved south along the St. Johns River.
+Major General Thomas Jesup was placed in command of the war in Florida in December 1836.
+In late 1837, Jesup planned a major offensive into Southern Florida to finally defeat and remove the Seminoles from Florida.
+In November, four U.S. Military columns started sweeping down the peninsula.
+One column led by Levin M. Powell moved down the east coast from the Mosquito Inlet along the Indian River.
+A second column led by Jesup himself moved south along the St. Johns River.
 A third column crossed from Tampa to the Kissimmee River and then proceeded down the river to Lake Okeechobee.
 The fourth column moved up the Caloosahatchee River.
 Colonel Taylor was in charge of the third column.
 Jesup ordered him to set up a depot somewhere near the Peace River.

 Taylor built Fort Gardner (near Lake Tohopekaliga) on the Kissimmee River.
-On December 19, Taylor left Fort Gardiner with more than 1,000 men, marching down the Kissimmee towards Lake Okeechobee.
-As a number of Seminoles surrendered to Taylor's column, he stopped to build Fort Basinger, and left prisoners, guards and sick men there.
+On December 19, Taylor left Fort Gardiner with more than 1,000 men, marching down south along the Kissimmee towards Lake Okeechobee.
+As a number of Seminoles surrendered to Taylor's column, he stopped to build Fort Basinger, and left prisoners, guards, and sick men there.
+During the march, Taylor's scouts reported that there was a very large gathering of 2,000 Seminoles (men, women, and children) led by Chief Abiaka on the northern shore of Lake Okeechobee.
+Lieutenant Robert C. Buchanan wrote in his diary two days before the battle that he hoped that the United States could defeat the Seminoles "in one blow" by catching Abiaka.